-Transcripts allow lawyers, judges, and the public to see the full picture, plain and simple.
+In addition, a legal transcription service plays a vital role in accurately documenting these records so lawyers, judges, and the public can see the full picture—plain and simple.
 It’s a tool that helps the justice system work like it should, without any gray areas or question marks.
-So, when it comes to police interviews, transcription is the way to go for a fair legal process.

 In this blog, you’ll learn how: